ZiaUrRehmanKan/project2/README.md

 # This project was created from local
-- Stay tuned and in touch.
+- Stay tuned and in touch...